InformaticsMatters/squonk/openshift/s2i-images/README.md

 The application containers (CellExecutor, CoreServices etc.) monitor the their corresponding _runtime_ image streams and re-deploy as they change.

+It's worth understanding [chained] builds and other advanced build operations.

 ## Deploying the s2i framework
 Deployment of the s2i build images and their respective image streams is handled by the squonk ansible playbook `squonk-cicd`.
 Refer to the